Since its launch, Performance Max — the one campaign to rule them all — has seen widespread adoption among advertisers from various verticals.

 Get actionable PPC tips, strategies, and tactics from industry experts twice a month.

-Smart Shopping and Local campaigns will be automatically upgraded to Performance Max starting in July 2022.
-But you can upgrade the campaigns yourself in the next few months using their upcoming one-click tool.
+Smart Shopping and Local campaigns have been automatically upgraded to Performance Max in September 2022.

 How to structure your Performance Max campaign?

 Your campaign structure should be aligned with your client’s goal.